How to Restart Apache on CentOS and Rocky Linux

 sudo systemctl restart httpd.service

-The restart command can take several moments to complete, depending on the complexity of your server configuration.
-If you’re running a large or complex server configuration, this can cause disruptions for users who rely on the server.
+The restart takes several moments to complete, depending on the complexity of your server configuration.
+If you're running a large or complex server configuration, this causes disruptions for users who rely on the server.

-To restart Apache in this manner, enter the following:
+To restart Apache in this way, enter the following:

 sudo apachectl -k restart